Safeguarding and Child Protection Policy

 All who experience abuse will be reassured that they are being taken seriously and that they will be supported and kept safe.
 Those who experience abuse will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Those who experience abuse will never be made to feel ashamed for making a report.

-In addition to existing advice about managing a disclosure contained in this policy, staff will follow the following guidance; Searching, Screening and Confiscation Advice 2022 before screening or conducting a search of a pupil for a prohibited item.
+In addition to existing advice about managing a disclosure contained in this policy, staff will follow Searching, Screening and Confiscation Advice 2022.
+This Advice contains procedures East Wichel Primary School & Nursery will follow should Police conduct a strip search of children on school premises.

-The DSL will manage any incidents in line with the guidance contained in Part 5 of KCSIE 2024.
+The DSL will manage any incidents in line with the guidance contained in Part 5 KCSIE 2025.

-Staff at East Wichel Community Primary School and Nursery will minimise the risk of child-on-child abuse by:
+East Wichel Primary School & Nursery will minimise the risk of child-on-child abuse by:

 - Challenging any form of derogatory or sexualised language or behaviour